 Voter turnout surpasses 70 pc in South Korea's presidential election

-Seoul, June 3 (IANS) Voter turnout for South Korea's presidential election has surpassed the 70 per cent mark, 10 hours after voting began earlier Tuesday, the election watchdog said.
+Seoul, June 3 (IANS) Voter turnout for South Korea's presidential election has surpassed the 70 per cent mark, 10 hours after voting began early Tuesday, the election watchdog said.

-Of the total 44.39 million eligible voters nationwide, 31.73 million, or 71.5 per cent, had cast their ballots as of 4 p.m. (local time), according to the National Election Commission (NEC).
-Voting began at 6 a.m. at 14,295 polling stations across the country and will run through 8 p.m.
+Of the total 44.39 million eligible voters nationwide, 31.73 million, or 71.5 per cent, had cast their ballots as of 4 p.m., according to the National Election Commission (NEC).
+Voting began at 6 a.m. at 14,295 polling stations across the country and will go on till 8 p.m.

-The provisional tally includes the votes cast in early voting, as well as overseas, shipboard and absentee ballots, reports Yonhap news agency.
+The provisional tally includes the votes cast in early voting, as well as overseas, shipboard, and absentee ballots.

-The turnout was the highest recorded at the said time of day in any presidential election.
+The turnout was the highest recorded at the said time of day in any presidential election, Yonhap news agency reported.

 The election takes place exactly six months after Yoon declared martial law in a surprise announcement that evoked dark memories of past military regimes and plunged the nation into the worst economic and political crisis in decades.